FREQUENTLY ASKED QUESTIONS

 A: Please note that files larger than 4 Gigs are not recognized by the FAT32 file system.
 Currently, NTFS and HFS+ are the only systems that these files have been tested on.
 A lot of media players have trouble playing MP3s longer than 24 hours.
 VLC seems to be the best option for the longer files.
 It's cross-platform and open-source.
 MPC can handle most of them, but Windows Media Player and Winamp can be problematic.
 Don't even bother with iTunes.
 With a bit more effort, foobar2000 is another very reliable player for Windows.
 If all else fails, try hunting down a geek.
 Also, if you're on an older computer, attempting to open a gigantic MP3 might not be the best idea.

-Q: Why can't you stream the longer files?
+Q: Why can't you stream the longer MP3s?

 Q: Anything else?